Oliphaunte/front-end-demo/README.md

 1. Clone Repo
 2. Run `touch .env` and copy input from `.env.example` into it
 3. Run `yarn install`
+4. Run `yarn build` to store our static assets in a single location for dev-server and production
-4. Run `yarn start-api`
+5. Run `yarn start-api`
-5. Run `yarn start` and open browser to port 3200
+6. Run `yarn start` and open browser to port 3200